smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

     await client.getOrder({ id: '<PUT YOUR ORDER-ID HERE!>' }) // <--- make sure to replace with your id

-Once you execute the command, you should now see your order information:
+Once you execute the command, you should see your order information:

 .. code-block:: typescript
   :caption: response